-- The trustee is liable to be assessed on a share of the net income of the trust to which a beneficiary who is under a legal disability is presently entitled. - That beneficiary's share of the net income of the trust is more than the relevant threshold amount for the Medicare levy as set out in part A of question M1 in TaxPack 2007 either the relevant threshold amount for all other taxpayers or, if eligible, the relevant threshold for the pensioner or senior Australians tax offset. - That beneficiary qualifies for an exemption or reduction in the Medicare levy under one of the categories set out in question M1 of TaxPack 2007.
+- The trustee is liable to be assessed on a share of the net income of the trust to which a beneficiary who is under a legal disability is presently entitled. - That beneficiary's share of the net income of the trust is more than the relevant threshold amount for the Medicare levy as set out in part A of question M1 in TaxPack 2008 either the relevant threshold amount for all other taxpayers or, if eligible, the relevant threshold for the pensioner or person entitled to the senior Australians tax offset. - That beneficiary qualifies for an exemption or reduction in the Medicare levy under one of the categories set out in question M1 of TaxPack 2008.